 AXS First Priority CLO Bond ETF (AAA) seeks capital preservation and income by providing credit investors with diversified exposure to AAA-rated CLOs.
+A Collateralized Loan Obligation (CLO) is a type of security that allows investors to purchase an interest in a diversified portfolio of company loans.
 Investors looking for attractive yields with high credit ratings and floating rate structures can consider AAA as a core fixed income component for their portfolios.

 Seeks to deliver relatively high yields by investing in AAA CLOs, a type of debt security supported by cashflows from secured, first lien loans.